 The Amex EveryDay isn’t the only everyday Amex on the market, though.
 And the other options give bonus offers, too.
 So, let’s see how they compare.

-Here are the Amex EveryDay signup bonuses:
+Here are the Amex EveryDay bonuses:

-The last Amex EveryDay signup bonus facts to keep in mind are: 1) authorized users can help you earn your bonus, 2) but you only get one bonus per account, and 3) only purchases count toward the bonus, not fees, cash advances, taxes or pre-paid cards.
+The last Amex EveryDay bonus facts to keep in mind are: 1) authorized users can help you earn your bonus, 2) but you only get one bonus per account, and 3) only purchases count toward the bonus, not fees, cash advances, taxes or pre-paid cards.